-The Company has an active capital management process to ensure it meets regulatory capital requirements and rating agency expectations.
-During the period, the Company continued to monitor its capital requirements and due to the strong performance in the period, there was sufficient Solvency II surplus to negate the need for any additional capital.
+There were no material changes to the Company's capital management process to ensure that it maintains capital in accordance with its risk appetite.
+During the period, the Company continued to monitor its capital requirements and even with a reported financial loss in the period, there was sufficient Solvency II surplus to negate the need for any additional capital.
 Consequently, there were no additional capital contributions in the period and the Company also did not make any dividend payments.